 - Small pinch of fine sea salt

-- Preheat the oven to 180*C and line a square slice or cake tin with baking paper, ensuring that the paper hangs over the sides.
-My tin is 18 x 18cm.
+- Preheat the oven to 180*C and line a square 18cm x 18cm slice or cake tin with baking paper, ensuring that the paper hangs over the sides.

 - To make the biscuit base, combine the brown rice flour, tapioca starch, melted coconut oil, maple syrup and vanilla in a large mixing bowl.
 Stir with a wooden spoon until fully incorporated.
 Don’t worry if the mixture is a little clumpy or separated.
 If it seems too wet (and oil is noticeably pooling on top), add a little more rice flour.

-- Spoon the mixture into the prepared tin and use your fingertips to press the mixture in firmly and evenly.
+- Spoon the biscuit base mixture into the prepared tin and use your fingertips to press the mixture in firmly and evenly.
 Use a fork to poke several holes in the base.
 Bake for 20 minutes or until the colour is becoming golden.
+Do not allow it to brown as it will be too dry and crack.
 Remove from the oven.
-Do not wait for it to brown, as it will become overcooked and dry.
 It should still be a little soft to touch and will harden as it cools.
 My base often forms a big raised bump in the middle toward the end of baking – if this happens to you, gently push it down as soon as it comes out of the oven while it’s still soft.
-Allow to cool and harden completely in the tin.
+Allow to cool and harden completely in the tin, approx. 40 mins.

-- To make the caramel filling, melt the coconut oil in a saucepan over low heat.
+- While the biscuit is cooling, make the caramel filling by melting the coconut oil in a saucepan over low heat.
 Increase heat to medium and add the almond butter, maple, and salt.
-Lightly whisk until all ingredients are fully incorporated and smooth.
-Remove from heat and allow to cool to room temp.
-I also highly recommend helping yourself to a little spoonful of the almond caramel while it’s warm.
-You’re welcome. 💁🏼♀️
+Lightly whisk until all ingredients are fully incorporated and silky smooth.
+Remove from heat and allow to cool to room temp, approx. 20 mins.
+Help yourself to a cheeky spoonful of the almond caramel while it’s warm.
+You’re welcome.

-- Pour the caramel filling over the cooled biscuit base, smooth with the back of a spoon, and place in the freezer, ensuring a completely flat position, for 30 minutes to set.
+- Pour the caramel filling evenly over the cooled biscuit base and smooth with the back of a spoon.
+Set in the freezer for 30 mins, ensuring a completely flat position.

-- To make the chocolate layer, place the coconut oil, cacao, maple and salt in a saucepan and stir over low heat until the ingredients have completely melted together.
-Pour the chocolate over the caramel layer, smoothing with the back of a spoon.
-Return the slice to the freezer for a further 20 minutes, ensuring a completely flat position, to set the chocolate layer.
+- To make the chocolate topping, place the coconut oil, cacao, maple and salt in a saucepan and stir over low heat until the ingredients have completely melted together.
+Pour the chocolate over the set caramel layer, smoothing with the back of a spoon.
+Return the slice to the freezer for a further 20 minutes to set, ensuring a completely flat position.